5. Technology to Support Instruction

 The INTELECOM Online Resources Network is a hosted and searchable database of academic video series and video clips - streamed on demand - for use in support of online, hybrid and face-to-face classes.

 Choose from a variety of video collections including Biological Sciences, Oceanography, History, Philosophy, Psychology, Political Science, Sociology, Health, and Environmental Studies.
 And as with academic journal databases, new content is added on an ongoing basis.

-The videos and segments are closed-captioned, and you can embed them directly into Etudes.
+The videos and segments are closed-captioned, and you can embed them directly into Canvas.

 Films on Demand is a database of over 15,000 videos (200,000+ video segments) in dozens of subjects across science, humanities, and the social sciences.

 • Faculty are free to show individual videos in their classrooms, but the videos may also be assigned as "homework," searched as information sources for student research, and embedded into Etudes.